patxoca/dji/README.rst

    "pong"

-.. note:: If you get no output make sure you have included the
-          trailing slash in the URL.
+If you get no output make sure you have included the trailing slash in the URL.

 The API can be queried to get details about the endpoints.
 The ``__list__`` endpoint returns info about the registered endpoints: